helm/helm/docs/helm/helm_init.md

-      --tls-ca-cert string       path to CA root certificate --upgrade                  upgrade if Tiller is already installed --wait                     block until Tiller is running and ready to receive requests
+      --tls-ca-cert string       path to CA root certificate --upgrade                  upgrade if Tiller is already installed --wait                     block until Tiller is running and ready to receive requests --wait-timeout int         time in seconds to wait for tiller pod readiness (default 300)
 ```

 ### Options inherited from parent commands